Committee Charter

 16. The Audit Committee shall review with the independent registered public accounting firm any audit problems or difficulties and management’s response thereto.

-17. The Global Head of Credit Review shall report to the Audit Committee through the General Auditor and administratively to the General Auditor.
-The Audit Committee shall receive periodic reporting on relevant operating metrics, as well as planning, resourcing and budgeting for the Credit Review function, including performance and compensation of the Global Head of Credit Review.
+17. The Global Head of Credit Review shall report up to the General Auditor.
+The Global Head of Credit Review shall report periodically to the Audit Committee on relevant operating metrics, as well as planning, resourcing and budgeting for the Credit Review function.
+The Audit Committee shall receive periodic reporting on the performance and compensation of the Global Head of Credit Review.
 The Audit Committee shall also receive quarterly reporting on the Credit Review results.

 B. Control oversight responsibilities